Excellence in Health Psychology Research Award

 By Marjorie Kagawa Singer, PhD, UCLA School of Public Health and Asian American Studies Department

-This year’s recipient of the Division 38 Award for Outstanding Contributions to Health Psychology by an Early Career Professional is Dr. Qian Lu.
+This year’s recipient of the Division 38 Award for Excellence in Health Psychology Research by an Early Career Professional is Dr. Qian Lu.

 Dr. Lu is currently an associate professor and the director of Culture and Health Research Center at the department of Psychology, University of Houston.
 She completed her medical training from China, and her Ph.D. was conducted in the social psychology and health psychology program at UCLA under Dr. Annette Stanton.